This is an example of the dialog and writing style used for the

 realize that two of the worlds greatest actors are without

-words/dialog.)
+a 'good script'.)
 Makes you wonder though, there is something driving a lot of people to acting.
 They are everywhere.
 Maybe I should try it.

 Alice: (She catches him looking down at her body.)
 In your case I would forget about it.
 (He